At a Glance

 This system does not dry out the food like fan-blown heat.Narrow down Pro Range options with our free tool

 Thermador 60-Inch Pro Range with Steam

 Steam is an amazing feature.
 Steam adds moisture rather than baking out nutrients and flavor like any traditional range.

 You can keep food warm for up to three hours in a warming drawer.
-Food can be prepared, kept warm in a drawer, and then served to friends and/or family at a later time.
+Food can be prepared, kept warm in a drawer, and then served to friends and family later.

 As you are reading this, most appliance companies have a Wi-Fi experience.
 Yet, only Thermador has invested in Wi-Fi to date among the 60-inch ranges.

-A Salamander is a four-position grilling rack, and adjustable burners allow you to cook with heat.
+A salamander broiler is a four-position grilling rack, and adjustable burners allow you to cook with heat.

-At this time, only BlueStar offers the Salamander.
+At this time, only BlueStar offers a salamander broiler.

 Best 60-Inch Professional Ranges